-EVALUATION EVALUATION CONCEPTUAL ALIGNMENT 1A CONCEPTUAL ALIGNMENT 1B CONCEPTUAL ALIGNMENT 3 287 CROSSING OPTION 1 287 CROSSING OPTION 2 CATEGORIES CONSIDERATIONS RTD ROW with minimal railbed crossovers RTD ROW with railbed potential OSMP Property Underpass Boulder Creek Maintenance Cost
+EVALUAT CATEGOR EVALUATION CONSIDERATIONS CONCEPTUAL ALIGNMENT 1A RTD ROW with minimal railbed crossovers CONCEPTUAL ALIGNMENT 3 OSMP Property 287 CROSSING OPTION 1 Underpass 287 CROSSING OPTION 2 Boulder Creek Maintenance Cost

-NOTE ES EVALUATION CONSIDERATIONS DEFINITION SUMMARY CONCEPTUAL ALIGNMENT 1A RTD ROW with minimal railbed crossovers CONCEPTUAL ALIGNMENT 1B RTD ROW with railbed potential CONCEPTUAL ALIGNMENT 2 Valmont CONCEPTUAL ALIGNMENT 3 OSMP Property 287 CROSSING OPTION 1 Underpass 287 CROSSING OPTION 2 Boulder Creek Maintenance Cost Alignments/crossings with lower anticipated maintenance costs ranked higher.
+NOTE ES .
+EVALUATION CONSIDERATIONS DEFINITION SUMMARY CONCEPTUAL ALIGNMENT 1A RTD ROW with minimal railbed crossovers CONCEPTUAL ALIGNMENT 1B RTD ROW with railbed potential CONCEPTUAL ALIGNMENT 2 Valmont CONCEPTUAL ALIGNMENT 3 OSMP Property 287 CROSSING OPTION 1 Underpass 287 CROSSING OPTION 2 Boulder Creek Maintenance Cost Alignments/crossings with lower anticipated maintenance costs ranked higher.
 This route would require unique construction methods and ongoing maintenance due to existing wet areas.
 This route would require unique construction methods and ongoing maintenance due to existing wet areas.
 It is also possible that the rails would create additional maintenance in areas where they are present in or under the trail, the details of which to be explored in design.
 Maintenance of a trail along a roadway like Valmont is significantly complicated due to factors like more required markings and details related to private driveway crossings, difference in materials between trail and any crossings, roadway debris, and different drainage patterns along a road.
 A trail in this section would also need to consider paving to accommodate maintenance concerns.
-This area is wet and the design and maintenance required to deal with this will increase the on- going maintenance cost.
+This area is wet and the design and maintenance required to deal with this will increase the ongoing maintenance cost.
 Significant maintenance costs associated with groundwater and stormwater removal / management.
 Significant maintenance costs associated with seasonal flooding and debris on trail.